ZaneCodeJourney/CITS5505-Group-Project/README.md

   ## Architecture Summary

-  DiveLogEdit is built using the following technologies:
+  DiveLogger is built using the following technologies:

   - **Frontend**: HTML, CSS, JavaScript
   - **Backend**: Flask